Keno's ROLLING STONES Web Site

 *Old Ratings vs. New Ratings

-The old ratings that you see here were from back in 1998 when I first rated the album for this site.
-Since time does change one's point of view, I decided to listen to and rate the album again, doing so in early 2005.
-Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here, looks like I love this album just a bit more than I did back then.
-But I see that is the case each time I rate a Stones album over again, after several years have passed.
-They are still growing on me after all of these years!
+The oldest ratings that you see here are from back in 1998 when I first rated the album for this site.
+Since time does change one's point of view, I decided to listen to and rate the album again, doing so in late 2005.
+In October, 2018, 20 years after the first ratings were made, I rated all of the songs for a third time.
+Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here in both 2005 and 2018.

 To add your own review go here.

-To listen to some sound clips from STICKY FINGERS or to buy it on CD, click here: Sticky Fingers
+To listen to some sound clips from STICKY FINGERS or to buy it, click here: For the Deluxe Edition 2CD set: Sticky Fingers; or on Vinyl: Sticky Fingers

 To read others reviews about this album, go here.